Support and Development

 Students will acquire a general overview of the philosophy of social research and understand how this informs research design, methods of data collection and analysis.
 They will also develop an ability to use a range of research methods, to communicate research findings effectively and an understanding of the potential use of and impact of their research within and beyond academia.

-All full-time PhD students are required to attend the three core research training modules and to submit assignments for assessment.
-Part time students are not required to submit research module assignments although they may choose to do so.
+All PhD students are required to complete the three core research training modules and full-time students must submit the assignments for assessment.
+Part time students are not required to submit the assignments although they may choose to do so.
+The modules are offered on a Saturday as well as a Tuesday for those who are part-time.
+There is also the option to undertake the Saturday modules as blended learning, so you would only need to attend two Saturdays instead of four and spend the equivalent time working online and from home for each module.

-The Careers and Employability Centre (CEC) within the university has dedicated career development resources for PGRs.
+The Careers Network within the university has dedicated career development resources for PGRs.
 In addition, the College of Social Sciences works closely with CEC to provide more tailored opportunities.

 Facilities

 All full-time postgraduate research students have access to their own workspace in the ‘Research Suite’ of rooms dedicated to research students, where there are computer and telephone facilities.
-They have access to the University’s libraries, including a dedicated education library and to the computer laboratories.
-There are other entitlements such as grants towards conference attendance and access t free photocopying and printing.
+They have access to the University’s libraries, and to the computer laboratories and there are other entitlements such as grants towards conference attendance and access to free photocopying and printing.
 Many research students work with supervisors in publishing articles and making their work public.